NITCbase/nitcbase.github.io/docs/Roadmap/Stage09.md

 ```

 Verify the contents of the new relations in the XFS Interface using either the [PRINT TABLE](../User%20Interface%20Commands/efs.md#print-relation) command or [EXPORT](../User%20Interface%20Commands/efs.md#export-relation) command.

+TODO

+- add a question saying write query to do this